Understanding SERP Analysis: Steps, Tools and Insights

 Similarly, if PAA boxes dominate the page, consider building an FAQ section into your content using relevant questions and concise answers.

 Not all top spots are equal.
-Some SERPs are stable, with the same pages sitting in place for months.
+Some results are stable, with the same pages sitting in place for months.
 Others fluctuate regularly, showing that Google is still testing what works.

-Use tools like Ahrefs' “SERP position history” or Semrush’s “SERP volatility” to see whether it’s realistic to compete.
-If the top 5 positions haven’t changed in a year and are held by major brands, you may want to aim for long-tail variations instead.
+Use tools like Ahrefs' “position history” or Semrush’s “volatility” to see whether it’s realistic to compete.
+If the top five positions haven’t changed in a year and are held by major brands, you may want to aim for long tail variations instead.

 Finding Opportunities: What to Look For

-After analysing all the above, you’ll start to see gaps and places where your content can outperform or complement what’s already there.
+After working through the steps above, you’ll start to see gaps, places where your content can outperform or complement what’s already there.

 Key signals of opportunity include: